3rendan/graphAth/README.md

 <h3 align="center">GraphAth</h3>

   <p align="center">
-    A graphQL express server to parse the RESTful API served by the digital art repository for the Providence Athenaeum managed with an Omeka CMS
+    A GraphQL express server to parse the RESTful API served by the digital art repository for the Providence Athenaeum managed with an Omeka CMS
     <br />
     <a href="https://github.com/3rendan/GraphAth"><strong>Explore the docs »</strong></a>
     <br />